 - Providing hand sanitiser and tissues for staff where necessary and face masks for particularly sensitive jobs such as medical professionals

-- Training managers and staff how to spot the
+- Training managers and staff how to spot the symptoms of coronavirus:

 - Difficulty breathing